 Health a concern for HuskiesNothing is said to be serious, but some key players for Edmond North were held out of last week’s scrimmage against Del City and Choctaw, most notably running back Qua’Don Henderson.
 Coach Jeremy Dombek said Henderson, as well as some offensive linemen, did not play for precautionary reasons.
 If it was a real game, they would have played.
 "We just didn’t want to take a chance this close to the season starting,” Dombek said.
 With Henderson out, sophomore Jared Benway had a big night and solidified himself as the No. 3 running back, behind Joe Aska Jr. and Henderson.

 Midwest City not unanimousConsidering Midwest City was 12-1 last season and the only District 6A-2 team with more than seven wins, and that five of eight 6A-2 teams had losing records, the Bombers figured to be a unanimous district pick by the coaches.
+But the Bombers were one vote shy.
+One 6A-2 coach went with Edmond Memorial as the top pick, with MWC second.
+The Bombers lost a lot from the skilled positions but return a solid defense.

 District 6A-2 coaches’ poll→1.
 Midwest City (12-1) →2.
 Edmond Memorial (7-4) →3.
 Edmond North (4-6) →4.
 Putnam City (6-5) →5.
 Norman (2-8) →6.
 Westmoore (5-6) →7.
 Lawton Eisenhower (3-7) →8.
 Putnam City West (0-10)